julzaza/wildwitchherbs/_posts/2026-01-20-herbs-to-avoid-when-emotionally-vulnerable.md

 However, **as grief settled into heaviness**, melancholy, or lingering darkness, it was often reintroduced to restore light, warmth, and emotional movement.

-For later stages of grief—when sorrow becomes heavy, stagnant, or difficult to move, see:
+For later stages of grief, when sorrow becomes heavy, stagnant, or difficult to move, see:

 **[St. John’s Wort Moon Water for Grief and Mourning](/st-johns-wort-moon-water/)**